BoboTiG/python-mss/docs/source/usage.rst

 * Some functions from `OpenCV <https://opencv.org/>`_, a popular computer vision library

-When using the NumPy array interface protocol, the returned object is in HWC (height, width, channels) format, with the channels in BGRA order.
+When using the NumPy array interface protocol, the returned object is in HWC (height, width, channels) format, with the channels in BGRA order, and with a data type of :py:attr:`numpy.uint8`.

 Note that most libraries do not expect the alpha channel to be present, or expect an order other than the BGRA order used in this automatic conversion.
-You may prefer to use the :py:meth:`mss.ScreenShot.to_numpy` method instead.
+You may prefer to use the :py:meth:`mss.ScreenShot.to_numpy` method instead, since it can return the pixel data in most common layouts, orders, and data types.

 Alpha Channel
 -------------